sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-5. Create Floor Scan : After successfully upload Scanned Zip file you've to create floor scan using
+5. Create Floor Scan: After successfully uploading the Scanned Zip file you've to create a floor scan using

-Here you have to pass jobOrderId which you get from generateJobOrder function.
+Here you have to pass jobOrderId which you get from the generateJobOrder function.
-Second param pass floorIndex as a Integer datatype.
+The second param passes floorIndex as an Integer datatype.
-Thired param pass wallThickness and last is fileName.
+The param pass wallThickness and last is fileName.

-Note:- `floorIndex` and `wallThickness` will get array from SDK and you can get reference from demo how to take data from user.
+Note:- `floorIndex` and `wallThickness` will get an array from SDK and you can get a reference from the demo on how to take data from the user.

 ```swift